multicloud-iac/web-analysis/README.md

 # Provision an EC2 instance in AWS

-This Terraform configuration provisions an EC2 instance in AWS.
+This Terraform configuration provisions an EC2 instance in AWS using Terraform 0.12+ syntax.

 ## Details